3.3. Economic Metrics

-Modeling the cash flow helps to assess the financial viability of a project and answer some of the important questions before the decision is made.
+Modeling the cash flow helps assess the financial viability of a project and answer some of the important questions before the decision is made to start the project.

 The first method is attractive for its simplicity and can be used as a quick-check calculation before any further, more sophisticated analysis is performed.
 It is best suited to short-term projects, in which the money value is not significantly impacted by inflation.
 The second method is preferred for long-term projects, when the money value is expected to significantly change over time or if interest is applied to investment over extended period of time.

-Referenced below are two reading sources that provide background on the economic evaluation and use of economic metrics.
-Some additional explanations and examples are provided further in this section.
+Referenced below are two reading sources that provide background on the economic evaluation, which will introduce several key economic metrics.
+The first source is more important, and its content is linked to one of the homwork assignments given in this Lesson.
+Additional explanations and examples to the concepts discussed in the Vanek and Albright's book are provided further in this section.

 This reading provides an introduction and examples on the economic evaluation of technologies.
-Please learn the basic approaches of cost analysis and make notes on terminology.
-Some of the concepts introduced in this chapter are also exemplified below.
+Please learn the basic approaches of cost analysis and take notes on terminology.
+Some of the concepts introduced in this chapter are further explained below.

 Simple payback approach